 A cancellation fee of 50% of the course fee will be charged for participants cancelling between four and two weeks prior to the start of the training.
 If you cancel your participation within the two-week period before the start of the course, then you will be required to pay 80% of the course fee.

 In the event that you cannot attend the course, it is possible to nominate a suitably qualified candidate to replace you without extra charge.

 The Hague Academy for Local Governance reserves the right to cancel a course if the number of participants is insufficient or due to any other unforeseen circumstances.
 In this case, your payment will be 100% reimbursed.
 Other costs such as transportation or hotel cannot be reimbursed.

-For questions about this course and procedures, or to inquire about our tailor-made courses on citizen participation, please contact us by email at firstname.lastname@example.org, or dial +31-70-3738695.
+For questions about this course and procedures, or to inquire about our tailor-made courses on Climate Adaptation and Local Resilience, please contact us by email at firstname.lastname@example.org, or dial +31-70-3738695.